 "We got to get that chemistry, that connectivity back a little bit," coach Chris Finch said.

 To Finch, the issues with the Wolves are "fixable."
-More serious issues like competitiveness or effort aren't the problem, but the problems seem to be popping up whack-a-mole style the past three games.
+More serious issues such as competitiveness or effort aren't the problem, but the problems seem to be popping up Whac-A-Mole style the past three games.
 Sunday it was late-game execution.
 Tuesday was a slow start followed by a subpar defensive effort and a season-high 23 turnovers.
-Then Wednesday came a bad shooting night and more inconsistency on the defensive end.
+Then Wednesday came a bad shooting night and more inconsistency on defense.

 Edwards made sure to say the issue wasn't coaching, that it's on the players to execute game plans and schemes better.